Showing posts with label 1995. Show all posts

 The CryptO'pinion?

 No game is perfect and Super Stario Land has a few niggles which disappoint.
-For me, those flying fish are the worst because they appear to follow unpredictable patterns so are really annoying (ie, deadly).
+For me, those flying fish are the worst because they appear to follow unpredictable patterns so they are really annoying (ie, deadly).
 Getting by them is impossible to judge correctly so it feels like pure luck IF you manage to make it through.
 Which is a bit rubbish!

 Having said that, this platformer is a blast and certainly ranks as one of the best for the ST. However, I'm unsure just HOW to recommend it because if you're a fan of the NES game then you'll probably hate what is a shameless ripoff.
-Others may not approve of its old 8Bit style compared to traditional 16-bitters like Rolling Ronny, Ghouls 'n Ghosts, etc/etc.
+Others may not approve of its old 8-bit style compared to traditional 16-bitters like Rolling Ronny, Ghouls 'n Ghosts, etc/etc.

-However, Stario is authentically Mario in many aspects which is great for a 1985 computer without the necessary enhanced hardware.
+Stario is authentically Mario in many aspects which is great for a 1985 computer without the necessary enhanced hardware.
 It feels original, scrolls great, sounds great, and the controls are simply divine.
-Overall, I cannot recommend Super Stario enough because it's blummin' great and infuriatingly addictive so enjoy what is nothing short of excellent!!
+Overall, I cannot recommend Super Stario enough because it's blummin' great and infuriatingly addictive so enjoy what is nothing short of excellence!!

 Super Stario The Mario Wannabe